hn3etta/VS2015-React-Redux-Webpack-Front-end-example/README.md

 I created this example site for developers (like myself) that enjoy coding in Visual Studio 2015 and want to expirenece the latest in front-end development.
 This starter also uses SASS following ITCSS and BEM.
+#### This is still a work in progress.

 ### Running the Example Locally

 01. git clone https://github.com/hn3etta/VS2015-React-Redux-Webpack-Front-end-example
-    and https://github.com/hn3etta/VS2015-React-Redux-Webpack-Back-end-example to the same location
+    and https://github.com/hn3etta/VS2015-React-Redux-Webpack-Back-end-example to the same location 02.
-02. Make sure Visual Studio 2015 has update 3 installed
+03. Make sure Visual Studio 2015 has update 3 installed
-03. Install Node.js 6.9.1 to a root directory (example: C:\Node6)
+04. Install Node.js 6.9.1 to a root directory (example: C:\Node6)
-04. Install Node.js Tools for Visual Studio
+05. Install Node.js Tools for Visual Studio
-05. Install Visual Studio extension WebPack Task Runner
+06. Install Visual Studio extension WebPack Task Runner
-06. Install Visual Studio extension NPM Task Runner
+07. Install Visual Studio extension NPM Task Runner
-07. In Visual Studio, open the VS2015-frontend-example.sln file
+08. In Visual Studio, open the VS2015-frontend-example.sln file
-08. Right click on VS2015-frontend-example project and select Properties.
+09. Right click on VS2015-frontend-example project and select Properties.
     Make sure the Node.exe path: matches your Node installation directory (example: C:\Node6)
-09. Right click on the VS2015-frontend-example's npm package property and select "Install Missing npm Packages"
+10. Right click on the VS2015-frontend-example's npm package property and select "Install Missing npm Packages"
-10. I am running Windows 10 x64 so I needed to copy the "win32-ia32-47" binding node (https://github.com/sass/node-sass-binaries) into the node-sass vendor directory.
+11. I am running Windows 10 x64 so I needed to copy the "win32-ia32-47" binding node (https://github.com/sass/node-sass-binaries) into the node-sass vendor directory.
 	Create a directory called "win32-ia32-47" inside of the node-sass vendor directory and drop the binding node "win32-ia32-47_binding.node" in there and rename to "binding.node". within node_modules.
 Needed since Node Tools for Visual Studio runs in 32bit mode
-11. Right click on VS2015-backend-example project and select "Set as Startup Project" then start without debugging (Cntr+F5)
+12. Right click on VS2015-backend-example project and select "Set as Startup Project" then start without debugging (Cntr+F5)
-12. Open the Visual Studio Task Runner Explorer and under package.json right click on "Start" then click "Run".
+13. Open the Visual Studio Task Runner Explorer and under package.json right click on "Start" then click "Run".

 Then visit `localhost:3000` in your browser if your browser didn't already fire up.